Home » Flood mitigation » Floodplain management » Active floodgate management

 Status of Council-implemented Active Floodgate Management plans

-Rous County Council currently manages seven Plans.
-The remaining Plans are implemented voluntarily by landowners.
+Rous County Council currently manages ten plans.
+The remaining plans are implemented voluntarily by landowners.

 Automatic tidal float mechanism on one floodgate.

 |Sluice open 50mm.||Minimal opening due to elevated water levels and prolonged wet conditions.|

 |Montis Creek, Broadwater.||Automatic tidal float mechanism on one floodgate.||Closes automatically.||Elevated water levels and prolonged wet conditions.|